Eugene-Myong/Let-Him-Cook/README.md

 And thus concludes the analysis of this dataset.
 Twas a long one, and one that taught us a lot.
-I thank you for making it all the way through, for allowing me to perhaps expose you to something you may not have known about recipes.
+I thank you for making it all the way through, and for allowing me to perhaps expose you to something you may not have known about recipes.

+Now go out there, make some great food, and remember...

+The secret ingredient to any recipe is love.